westurner/dotfiles/index.rst

-GNU Make is a classic, ubiquitous software build tool designed for file-based source code compilation.
+GNU Make is a classic, ubiquitous software build tool designed for file-based source code compilation which builds a directed acyclic graph (DAG).

 :ref:`Bash`, :ref:`Python`, and the GNU/:ref:`Linux` kernel
 are all built with Make.